Hawaii Vehicle History & VIN Verification Services

 Search using the 17-digit Vehicle Identification Number found on your dashboard or door frame.
 Reports include:

-- Accident and collision history from insurance databases
+- Accident records from Hawaii police reports and insurance databases

-- Hawaii title status (clean, salvage, rebuilt, flood branded, lemon law)
+- Hawaii DMV title status: clean, salvage, rebuilt, flood, or lemon law buyback

-- Current market value based on Hawaii island market conditions
+- Current market value based on Hawaii island-specific pricing

 2. License Plate Search Option